serj1n1o/serj1n1o/README.md

 - 👋 Hi, I’m @serj1n1o
 - 👀 I’m interestin a computer programs and games, skiing, snowboard
-- 🌱 I’m currently learning a java developer
+- 🌱 I’m currently learning a android developer
 - 💞️ I’m looking to collaborate on ...)
 - 📫 How to reach me: my email - serjiniobryukhanov@gmail.com